Best Things to Buy in August 2025 — and 5 Things to Skip

 1. Exercise and Fitness Equipment

 Many of us want to get our summer bodies looking great well before summer hits, so it's common to see fitness gear and exercise equipment flying off the shelves in the spring.
-August isn't prime time for people to buy more equipment, so you might start seeing a few deals here and there as retailers look to diminish some inventory.
-You're better off waiting until January, though, when the real sales hit to appeal to those looking for a healthier start to the new year.
+August isn't prime time for people to buy more equipment, so great deals during this time are pretty rare.
+You're better off waiting until Black Friday, Cyber Monday, and New Year’s sales in January, when the real sales kick in for those looking for a healthier start to the new year.

 2. Gaming Consoles and Games

 New gaming consoles usually arrive in time for the holidays at the end of the year, so you might find some good deals on older consoles and games in August.
 But if you're looking for the latest releases, wait until Black Friday.
-Most retailers offer bundles with consoles and games, and discounted games for the shopping season.
+Most retailers offer bundles with consoles and games, as well as discounted games for the shopping season.
 Be quick — new gaming consoles sell out fast and may even need to be preordered.
-Starting now, follow the social media channels and email newsletters of the stores you plan to shop in order to catch the details.
+Follow the social media channels and email newsletters of the stores you plan to shop at to stay updated on the hottest new deals.

 3. Swing Sets and Outdoor Toys

-It's not quite time for home goods stores to start dropping prices on outdoor toys, swing sets, and play areas.
-Wait closer to November and December to get the best savings on anything for outdoor fun, including pools, water toys, and beach gear.
+August isn’t quite the time for home goods stores to start dropping prices on outdoor toys, swing sets, and play areas.
+Wait until closer to November and December to get the best savings on outdoor play products, including pools, water toys, and beach gear.

 4. Mattresses

-Big-ticket items like mattresses are definitely best to wait to purchase until they go on sale.
+Big-ticket items like mattresses are definitely the types of products that are worth waiting to score the best deal on.
 It's not uncommon to save hundreds of dollars on a quality mattress during a mattress sale.
 The two biggest mattress sales of the year fall on Memorial Day and Labor Day for most retailers, and the latter is just around the corner!
 Head to retailers like Macy's, Home Depot, and Walmart to cash in.

 5. Small Appliances

-Another item you might want to wait to buy until Black Friday rolls around are small appliances, like air fryers, slow cookers, stand mixers, or coffee makers.
+Another type of item you might want to wait to purchase is small appliances, like air fryers, slow cookers, stand mixers, or coffee makers.
 Count on just about any retailer that sells home goods to discount small appliances for Black Friday, with as much as 50% savings or more — perfect for gift-giving or buying a few gifts for yourself.